 What is a salvage title?

-An insurance company in Louisiana would require a salvage title if a vehicle sustained damage worth 75 percent or more of its retail value, while an insurer in another state might not require a salvage title until the damage was worth at least 80 percent of car’s value.
+An insurance company in Louisiana would require a salvage title if a vehicle has sustained damage worth 75 percent or more of its retail value.
+An insurer in another state might not require a salvage title until the damage was worth at least 80 percent of the car’s value.
 Some states, like Florida, require a salvage title for any vehicle an insurer decides is a total loss, and states’ regulations on what’s declared a total loss varies as well.

 The differences among states’ salvage title regulations are how thieves and dishonest owners take advantage of the system.
-Title washing, at its most basic, happens when an owner takes a car deserving of a salvage title in one state to a different state where they can receive a clean title.
+At its most basic, title washing happens when an owner takes a car deserving of a salvage title in one state to a different state where they can receive a clean title.